Analyze your cohorts

 • All types of churn (churn rate in value with and without contraction, logo churn, churn rate in value calculated at the subscription level).

-By tracking these metrics month after month, you can identify whether variations are due to upsells (net retention > gross) or to downsells or churn (net retention < gross and view Churn Rate).
+By tracking these metrics month after month, you can identify whether variations are due to upsells (net retention > gross) or to downsells or churn (net retention < gross and Churn Rate view).

 To go further, you can click on the amounts displayed in the monthly cohort tables: Fincome then shows you the details of the customers concerned as well as the associated MRR movements.
-It then becomes easy to spot when a spike in upsell or churn occurred, and to understand which customers it happened to.
+It then becomes easy to spot when a spike in upsell or churn occurred, and to understand on which customers this happened.

-Finally, you can deepen the analysis by navigating to the MRR Movements tab and applying the native cohort filters there (monthly, quarterly cohort…) to precisely visualize the upsells, contractions, or churns originating from a given cohort.
-This allows you to cross-reference retention and churn indicators to better understand the dynamics at work in each generation of customers.
+Finally, you can deepen the analysis by navigating to the MRR Movements tab, applying the native cohort filters there (monthly cohort, quarterly...) to precisely visualize the upsells, contractions or churns originating from a given cohort.
+This allows crossing retention and churn indicators to better understand the dynamics at work in each customer generation.

 Cohorts in Fincome are automatically calculated from your customers' subscription start date, which then allows them to be used across the platform's analytical views.
 Thus, beyond the dedicated Cohortstab, you can find these native cohort filters (monthly, quarterly, yearly) in many reports: MRR Movements, Retention, Churn, etc. This allows you, for example, to filter MRR movements only for customers from the T1 2024 cohort, or to compare behaviors between different cohorts over time.

-In addition, these cohort axes can be combined with other standard Fincome filters: customer segment, CSM, acquisition channel, plan type, etc. You can thus very precisely isolate a subset (e.g.: customers on the Standard plan, acquired via Outbound in Q2 2023) and track their metrics in the appropriate views.
+In addition, these cohort axes can be combined with other standard Fincome filters: customer segment, CSM, acquisition channel, plan type, etc. You can thus very precisely isolate a subset (e.g.: Standard plan customers acquired via Outbound in Q2 2023) and track their metrics in the appropriate views.

-Finally, in several dashboards, you can break down results by cohort (or cross the cohort with other axes such as pricing plan or churn reason), which complements the analysis in the Cohorts tab.
-This flexibility allows you to use cohort data transversally in Fincome to better understand the evolution of your customer base over time and identify the drivers of retention or expansion in each generation of customers.
+Finally, in several dashboards, you can break down results by cohort (or cross the cohort with other axes such as pricing plan or churn reason), which complements the analysis of the Cohorts tab.
+This flexibility allows you to use cohort data transversally in Fincome to better understand the evolution of your customer base over time, and identify the drivers of retention or expansion for each customer generation.

 Customer example

-The HR company Octime, experiencing strong growth, used Fincome to centralize its revenue KPIs, notably retention and cohort analysis.
+The HR company Octime, which is experiencing rapid growth, used Fincome to centralize its revenue KPIs, notably retention and cohort analysis.
 Before Fincome, tracking these metrics was done manually in Excel, making trend reading difficult.
-Thanks to the Cohorts tab of Fincome, Octime was able to analyze the behavior of its customers over time, by generation, and detect churn or expansion patterns that were impossible to observe before.
+Thanks to the Cohorts tab in Fincome, Octime was able to analyze the behavior of its customers over time, by generation, and detect churn or expansion patterns that were impossible to observe before.

-Result: Octime was able to adjust its product and commercial strategy on certain offers and optimize its pricing and investment decisions with a very concrete ROI.
+Result: Octime was able to adjust its product and commercial strategy on certain offerings and optimize its pricing and investment decisions with a very concrete ROI.

 Read the full case: Structuring Octime's SaaS growth